My job is to find creative way to convince others that I am creative.

 Digital communication enthusiast, problem solver.

 Graphic designer & full-stack developer.
-Nice person.
+Rather nice person.

-Usability / UX / Wireframeing
+Usability / UX / Wireframing

-For years usability and user experience has been my biggest concern if it comes to design.
+For years, usability and user experience have been my biggest concerns when it comes to design.
 I love watching others working with electronic devices.
 I always wonder why they make those tiny decisions when dealing with their smartphones app and websites.
 I’ve been working on my own DIY solution for eye-tracking, for last 3 years.
 Even if it's not the best tool for user testing, it can reveal a lot of issues and give valuable feedback.
 And yeah, maybe you have already heard I don’t like "user experience" phrase in terms of specialization.
 In my opinion it is something that every person involved in product design process should have in mind all the time.
 For me learning how to design UX is really taking care of end user needs.
 That’s why I took "user centered design" idea from software development vocabulary and made it as a crucial part of design in every project.
 Mostly I gain experience thanks to usability tests, books, events such as “World Usability Day” and I mix this knowledge with common sense.

 Material Design / Bootstrap / Foundation